BNSC1/android-notes/README.md

 Intent: an asynchronous message which activates Activities, Services, and Broadcast receivers

-- Explicit Intent: specify which activity will handle this action
+- Explicit Intent: specify which component will handle this action

-- Implicit Intent: specify what action to be handled by activities
+- Implicit Intent: specify what action to be handled by components

 - Sticky Intent: still exists after broadcasting, allowing other components to collect data

+`PendingIntent`: a token that you can use to give another application permission to perform an operation on your app's behalf.
+A `PendingIntent` is typically created by the current app and passed to another app that you want to grant permission to perform an operation.

 Module: a collection of source files and build settings to divide the project for discrete functionality